Experimental tests on the lifetime Asymmetry: The measurement of the neutron and the lifetime

 \section{The measurement of the neutron and the $\mu$ lifetime}

-In order to test the lifetime asymmetry, the fermions must be polarized and the experiments must be performed in their motion, i.e., the fermions must be moving with respect to the detector.
 As seen from formula (\ref{eq:2}), the lifetime asymmetry $A=\beta$, so that it increases with the increase of velocity $\beta$ or energy of fermion, and is negligible at low energy.
-Published neutron lifetimes were measured by using thermal or cold neutron beams \cite{5,6}.
-The energy of these beams is below 1 eV which is too low for the lifetime asymmetry effect to be observed.
+In order to test the LA, therefore, the fermions must be polarized and the experiments must be performed in their motion, i.e., the fermions must be moving with respect to the detector.
+Published neutron lifetimes were measured by using thermal or cold neutron beams $^{[5,6]}$.
+The energy of these beams is below 1 eV which is too low for the LA effect to be observed.

-The velocity of high energy muons can exceed $\beta=0.9$, so the polarized muons are ideal objects to test the lifetime asymmetry.
+The velocity of high energy muons can exceed $\beta=0.9$, so the polarized muons are ideal objects to test the LA.
 Unfortunately, all experiments for measuring the lifetime of muons were performed in the muon rest frame.
-In these experiments, the muons were stopped in a nuclear emulsion, sulphur, Aluminum, calcium or polyethylene target etc. In CHARM experiment \cite{7,8}, for example, the positive muons were produced by scattering of antineutrinos on nucleons and found to have positive helicity.
+In these experiments, the muons were stopped in a nuclear emulsion, sulphur, aluminum, calcium or polyethylene target etc. In CHARM experiment $^{[7,8]}$, for example, the positive muons were produced by scattering of antineutrinos on nucleons and found to have positive helicity.
 The decay process ($\mu^+\rightarrow e^+ +\nu_e+\widetilde{\nu}_{\mu}$) of muons was investigated by a measurement of the time distribution of the positrons and from which a muon lifetime has been derived.
-However, It is noteworthy that the polarized muons were stopped in target material Marble (CaCO$_3$) and ``the decay positron had to be recorded within the time window $0.94 < t < 4.89\; \mu$sec after the muon came to rest." \cite{7} In the other measurement of the positive muon lifetime \cite{9}, which is quoted in Review of Particle Physics \cite{28}, muons were produced by decaying of pions.
-A positive pion beam was stopped in the liquid hydrogen or sulphur target which are known to depolarize the muons rapidly.
-Therefore, the stopped pions provided an unpolarized and rest muon source and the measurement has nothing to do with the lifetime asymmetry.
+However, It is noteworthy that the polarized muons were stopped in target material Marble (CaCO$_3$) and ``the decay positron had to be recorded within the time window $0.94 < t < 4.89\; \mu$sec after the muon came to rest." $^{[7]}$ In the other measurement of the positive muon lifetime $^{[9]}$, which is quoted in Review of Particle Physics $^{[10]}$, muons were produced by decaying of pions.
+A positive pion beam was stopped in the liquid hydrogen or sulphur target which is known to depolarize the muons rapidly.
+Therefore, the stopped pions provided an unpolarized and rest muon source and the measurement has nothing to do with the LA.
+TWIST Collaboration has also precisely measured the decay of polarized muons, in which the polarized muons were stopped in a $125-\mu m$ thick Mylar stopping target $^{[11]}$.